 To inject a bit of color and personality into your small kitchen remodel, you can:

 You can also experiment with color using your kitchen accessories.
-For instance, include some brightly colored pots, pans, and enamel cookware.
+For example, include some brightly colored pots, pans, and enamel cookware.
 These create stunning visuals when contrasted with white countertops or gray cabinets.

 "If you are going with multiple colors, try to follow the color wheel with complementary colors (orange, yellows, and deep red) or direct opposites (orange and blue).
 Or stick with different hues of the same color.
 Take a color you love in its purest form and mute it a bit to make it more palatable."